How to Organise Your Inbox

 1. Unsubscribe Like a Pro

-If you’re constantly deleting newsletters you never read, unsubscribe.
+If you’re constantly deleting newsletters you never read, unsubscribe!
 Tools like Unroll me help, or just spend five minutes a day hitting “unsubscribe”.
-Future you will thank you.

 Action Required